JosefNemec/Playnite/doc/tutorials/extensions/pluginSettings.md

     public bool Option2 { get; set; } = false;

     // Playnite serializes settings object to a JSON object and saves it as text file.
-    // If you want to exclude some property from being saved then use `JsonIgnore` ignore attribute.
+    // If you want to exclude some property from being saved then use `JsonDontSerialize` ignore attribute.
-    [JsonIgnore]
+    [JsonDontSerialize]
     public bool OptionThatWontBeSaved { get; set; } = false;

     // Parameterless constructor must exist if you want to use LoadPluginSettings method.